Mass Tort and Class Action Lawyers

 Mass torts and class actions for environmental claims and product liability are among the most complex types of litigation.
 Often, defendants will claim that other parties either have ultimate liability or shared liability for damages.
 Successfully representing clients in mass tort litigation requires an in-depth understanding of state and federal tort law, local regulatory law and general case law regarding recent decisions under similar circumstances.

-Class Action Suits and Mass Torts: What’s the Difference?
+What’s the Difference Between Class Action Suits and Mass Torts?

 A class action suit is a lawsuit in which one plaintiff is designated to represent a large group of people that were affected by the same set of circumstances, and share the same injuries or negative consequences.
 Class action suits are intended to declutter the court system but taking a large number of the essentially the same case and tying them all into the same case.
 That way, the courts aren’t clogged up dealing with the same problem over and over again.

 Class action suits have many different aspects, and plaintiffs must be prepared to meet several different criteria when filing this type of lawsuit.
 These requirements and criteria are:

 - Every individual involved in the “class” (group of people filing the lawsuit) must be told about the lawsuit and given the choice to remain within the class, or seek their own private counsel.

 - Before the lawsuit is filed, a court motion must be filed allowing one plaintiff to represent the entire class.